ferhatozkan/CoolBlue-Insurance/README.md

 [OUT OF CHAIN] In addition to these rules, an extra insurance is added for frequently lost items in the cart (only cart case not a product case), such as Digital Cameras.
 This case is for shopping carts only.
+If the requirement had more cases for cart based insurance calculations additional design patterns could have been applied.
+(Good Enough Solution)